Wedge: The Secret War Between the FBI and CIA: Theme: conflicting personalities, missions, cultures

 Riebling argues that relations have always been tense, dating back to the relationship between the two giants of American intelligence—Director J. Edgar Hoover of the FBI and Director William Donovan of World War II's Office of Strategic Services (the forerunner of the CIA).
 Wedge traces many of the problems to differing personalities, missions, and corporate cultures.
 Donovan had been in combat in World War I, while Hoover was building the FBI Indexes at the GID.
 Donovan argued against the constitutionality of Hoover's GID activities in the 1920s.
-In World War II, President Roosevelt (at the demand of the British, including Ian Fleming), allowed the creation of a new intelligence agency, against the wishes of FBI director J. Edgar Hoover.
+In World War II, President Franklin D. Roosevelt (at the demand of the British, including Ian Fleming), allowed the creation of a new intelligence agency, against the wishes of FBI director J. Edgar Hoover.
 He put Donovan in charge.
-The intelligence failure of the FBI (i.e. regarding Dusko Popov) leading to Pearl Harbor helped convince government leaders of the necessity of a 'centralized' intelligence group.
+The intelligence failure of the FBI (i.e. regarding Dusko Popov) leading to the attack on Pearl Harbor helped convince government leaders of the necessity of a 'centralized' intelligence group.

 Donovan's new group accepted communist agents and the alliance with the Soviets, while Hoover (informed by his experiences in the First Red Scare period) was abhorred at the thought and believed the Soviet empire would become the 'next enemy' after World War II was over.
 The CIA evolved from freewheeling World War II foreign operations, hiring known criminals and foreign agents of questionable moral character.
 Donovan operated with a flat, non-existent hierarchy.
 The FBI in contrast focused on the building of legal cases to be presented in the US court system, and the punishment of criminals, and demanded 'clean living' agents who would act in strict obedience to Hoover's dictates.